 What kind of distance am I looking at, and how much fuel will I need?

 While it may not seem obvious to some, your vehicle’s range is important.
 We are used to filling up whenever we want, and wherever we need.
-Your bug-out plan is best served if you plan on NOT relying on fuel to be available to you through normal means.
+Your bug-out plan will best serve you if it doesn’t rely on gas stations.
 This is only possible if you can carry fuel sufficient to the trip either within the vehicle’s tank (s), or via supplementation by fuel storage cans.
-(Counting on scrounging leaves you too vulnerable to chance.)
+(Scrounging leaves you too vulnerable to chance.)
 Your fuel supply needs can be discovered by a couple methods.
-The first, is by mileage.
+The first is by measuring fuel mileage.
 Either run the route and record the miles traveled, or use one of the online route planning tools, and get a good read on the distance you’ll cover.
 This is the first part of figuring out your fuel needs.
 By running the route, you become familiar with it as detailed above, but you also get a feel for how your vehicle eats while working.
 Distance figures on maps can not tell you how driving up hills and mountains will affect you mileage.
 While maybe not on the first run, perhaps the second would best be practiced by loading-up everything you think you might need and see how it affects your mileage.
 You’ll know for sure if you can get there on one tank.

 For those that can not make practice runs due to distance, time or other factors, you can still narrow down the fuel storage figures.
 To ensure that you bring enough fuel to complete the trip, start by calculating your vehicle’s fuel consumption using its worst rating.
 Every car and truck on the road has a city mileage rating and one for highway.
 You will be loaded down with supplies and /or people.
 This affects your mileage, so start with the city rating.
 Calculate the miles between you and the BOL, and multiply that by you worst mileage.
 If your F-350 gets 14mpg when loaded, and you have 275 miles to run, you’ll need at least 19.6 gallons (275 /14 = 19.6).
 This is a figure that does not account for sitting at lights, idling while waiting at check points, wasted fuel burned on detours, or running the engine while laid over in bad weather requiring the use of the vehicle’s heater.
 To be safe, I recommend carrying double the estimated fuel needs, even if you have driven the route.
 19.6 X 2 = 39.2 gallons.
 Say, 40 gallons for a nice round figure.
 That F-350 may only have a 30 gallon tank, so you will need another 10 gallons.
 This is solved by having a pair of 5 gallon fuel cans on a bumper rack, or on any trailer you plan to drag with you.
 Having too much fuel is rarely a problem.